-Maureen is a founding member and first violinist of the Grammy-nominated Enso String Quartet, which formed while she was earning her Masters degree at Yale University.
-She keeps a busy touring schedule with engagements both across the US and abroad and has led the quartet to claim victories at the 2003 Concert Artists Guild International Competition, 2004 Banff International String Quartet Competition, Fischoff National Chamber Music Competition and Chamber Music Yellow Springs.
+Maureen Nelson is a founding member and first violinist of the Grammy-nominated Enso String Quartet, which originated at Yale University in 1999, while she was at Yale earning her master’s degree.
+She keeps a busy touring schedule, with engagements across the United States and abroad, and has led the quartet to award-winning performances at several major competitions, including the Concert Artists Guild International Competition, the Banff International String Quartet Competition, the Fischoff National Chamber Music Competition, and Chamber Music Yellow Springs.

-A native of Pennsylvania, Maureen was enrolled in Temple University’s Center for Gifted Young Musicians at the age of twelve and began attending the Curtis Institute of Music while still in high school.
-She holds degrees from Yale University and the Curtis Institute of Music.
-Her major teachers include Shmuel Ashkenasi, Jascha Brodsky, and Yumi Ninomiya Scott.
+A native of Pennsylvania, Maureen was enrolled in Temple University’s Center for Gifted Young Musicians at the age of twelve, and began attending the Curtis Institute of Music while still in high school.
+Her teachers include Shmuel Ashkenasi, Jascha Brodsky, and Yumi Ninomiya Scott.

 Maureen is married to clarinetist Richie Hawley and together they enjoy the company of their superdog, Gidget.

 Maureen: The first time I held a violin, it was actually a toy guitar presented by my mother.
 My parents had never had the opportunity to study music, and my mother was determined that I would become the next greatest female classical guitarist.
 Much to her dismay, as she handed me this gift of encouragement, I turned the little guitar around, tucked it under my chin, and started making air bows.